technofocus-pte/aistudio-end-to-end-baseline-architecture/README.md

 ## Project Playground

-AI Studio Project Playground serves as a streamlined arena where users can interact with different AI technologies.
+AI Foundry Project Playground serves as a streamlined arena where users can interact with different AI technologies.
 The platform offers a Chat Playground where you can test conversational features of Azure OpenAI and chat with your own data.
 In addition, the Assistants section allows using file search, code interpreter for sandboxed code generation and execution, and functions.
 The platform also includes a feature for creating Images, as well as a section devoted to generating Completions, helping to round out creative or complex texts.
 Overall, this playground is a one-stop shop for crafting, assessing, and perfecting your AI-driven projects.

 ### Chat with your Data